galaxygab121/galaxygab121/README.md

-- 👋 Hi, I’m @galaxygab121
+💫 Hey, I’m @galaxygab121
-- 👀 I’m interested in artificial intelligence
-- 🌱 I’m currently learning in college for my bachelor of science degree in Computer Science with a concentration in Software Development
-- 💞️ I’m looking to collaborate on app developments, software developments, any projects
-- 📫 How to reach me @officiallygabrielle on Instagram
+🧠 Obsessed with neural networks, deep learning, and tech that actually makes an impact
+🎓 Currently grinding toward my B.S. in Computer Science (Software Dev concentration) at DePaul University 🚀 Always down to collab on bold ideas — apps, AI, fintech, whatever pushes boundaries
+📲 Let’s connect: [@officiallygabrielle](https://www.instagram.com/officiallygabrielle) on Instagram

 <!---
 galaxygab121/galaxygab121 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.